 The above sources highlight just some of the online reference sources that SDSU offers.
 They provide reliable information for your research projects and offer great starting points for you when thinking about where to start on your research.
 Don’t see a reference source on this list that could help you?
-Stop by the Research Desk or ask the librarian in your subject area for more recommendations.
+Ask the librarian in your subject area for more recommendations.

 Research Services Contact

 Location: Library Addition, 1st Floor